kamilabla/kamilabla/README.md

 ## About me

--  I study Computer Science and Intelligent Systems on AGH University of Cracow and I'm currently in my third year of studies.
+-  I study Computer Science on AGH University of Cracow and I'm currently in my third year of studies.
 -  I like to explore new technologies.
 -  In the meantime I learn languages and read books.